pingidentity/pingone-sample-app-android/README.md

 #### 1.2 Send Logs

-The PingOne Mobile SDK bundle writes fixed size, log messages to memory.
+The PingOne MFA Mobile SDK bundle writes fixed size, log messages to memory.
 To send these logs to our server for support, call the
 ```public static void sendLogs(Context context, PingOneSendLogsCallback callback)``` method.
 For example:
  ```java